 - 1) Analyze and discuss cash flow, profit and other relevant forecasts with management - 2) Review events occurring after the balance sheet date for items affecting the entity's ability to continue as a going concern. - 3) Analyze and discuss the entity's latest available interim financial statements. - 4) Review the terms of debentures and loan agreements and determine whether any have been breached. - 5) Read minutes of the meeting of shareholders, the board of directors and important committees for reference to financing difficulties. - 6) Review the status of matters under litigation and claims - 7) Confirm the existence legality and enforceability of arrangements to provide or maintain financial support with related and third parties and assess the financial ability of such parties to provide additional funds. - 8) Consider the entity's position concerning unfilled orders. - (c) A company may issue Sweat Equity Shares of a class of shares already issued if the following conditions are fulfilled: - 1.
-The issue of these shares is authorized by a special resolution passed by the company in the general meeting. - 2.
-The resolution shall specify the number of shares, current market price, consideration if any and the class or classes of directors or employees to whom such equity shares are to be issued. - 3.
-Not less than one year has, at the date of the issue elapsed since the date on which the company was entitled to commence the business. - 4.
+The issue of these shares is authorized by a special resolution passed by the company in the general meeting.

+- 2. The resolution shall specify the number of shares, current market price, consideration if any and the class or classes of directors or employees to whom such equity shares are to be issued. - 3.
+Allotment can be within 12 months from the date of passing the Special Resolution. - 4.
+Not less than one year has, at the date of the issue elapsed since the date on which the company was entitled to commence the business. - 5.
 The sweat equity shares of a company whose equity shares are listed on a recognized stock exchange are issued in accordance with the regulations made by the Securities Exchange Board of India in this behalf.
 However in the case of a company whose equity shares are not listed on any recognized stock exchange, the sweat equity shares are issued in accordance with the guidelines as may be prescribed.